-Can you imagine a country that wholly accepts responsibiity for producing goods in an environmentally friendly way?
-Ireland is that country - the first of its kind.
+Can you imagine a country that wholly accepts responsibility for producing goods in an environmentally friendly way?
+Ireland is that country; the first of its kind.
 Its new sustainability program is already changing the country's reputation in Europe from exporting commodity food and drink products to exporting premium, healthy foods that buyers are willing to pay extra for.
 And it's reducing the country's carbon footprint at the same time.
 Where Ireland already had a reputation for being "green," now it has one for being sustainable and organic as well.

 Board Bia's Origin Green Program

 Bord Bia is Ireland's agricultural exports and promotion entity.
 Based in Dublin, it has eleven other branches in Europe, the Middle East, and China - regions to which it exports food.
 Although Ireland is best known for its beef and Guinness, it also produces 50% of the world's cream liqueurs and 10% of its baby formulas.

 Origin Green was launched in 2012 in the middle of an economic depression.
 Food exports immediately started increasing.
 The following year Bord Bia exported food to 175 countries worldwide and sales reached $11.5 billion (10 billion euros) for the first time ever.

 Bord Bia developed the Origin Green program to provide tools for the country's entire food and drink industry to go sustainable—to increase the health of its products and the efficiency with which they are produced.
 The benefits of the program are multiple:

 - Preserves and wisely utilizes Ireland's natural environment and rich soils.

 - Helps feed an increasingly hungry world with food that is healthy.

 - Increases food exports to counteract the downturn in Ireland's economy.